MeseCraft/MeseCraft/mods/MODULES/ma_pops_furniture/README.md

 Freezer Mod:
 https://forum.minetest.net/viewtopic.php?f=9&t=14925

+Revamp for Mesecraft:
+Thanks to Andrew Martignoni III for the code to:
+ - add recipes for the oven and microwave (updated crafting recipes as well)
+ - add shift-click support to all chest and furnace-like nodes
+ - add protection support to all chest and furnace-like nodes
+ - fix bugs with sitting
+ - fix toaster
+ - add drinking from birdbath (with the thirsty mod)
+ - add intllib support

 Textures (c) 2016 Gabriel Pérez-Cerezo, WTFPL

 This mod is based on the default furnace, license for the code below:

 Copyright (C) 2011-2012 celeron55, Perttu Ahola <celeron55@gmail.com>
 Copyright (C) 2016 Gabriel Pérez-Cerezo <gabriel@gpcf.eu>
+Copyright (C) 2023 Andrew Martignoni III <andyiii@andy3ware.com>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by